fabiocbr75/NetatmoRemoteTemperature/README.md

  - Compile and upload to the device

 ### Use:
- - Every 10 minutes the system send to TemperatureHub all sensor data and goes into deepsleep
+ - Every 10 minutes the system send to TemperatureHub all sensor data and goes into deepsleep.
+The remote sensor consumption during works is around of 78ma while during deep sleep the consume is around of 0,067ma.
+ The target goal is to recharge the battery every 50/60 days

 # Temperature Hub (Project status 80%)
 - Asp.net core 2.2 webapi application to save on SQLite all temperature retrieved.